 We must accomplish all of these steps without delaying any aspect of technology development.
-Any delay in one component of our products or business development activities could delay our ability to develop, obtain approval of or market therapeutic products using our deep lung delivery technology.
+Any delay in one component of product or business development could delay our ability to develop, obtain approval of or market therapeutic products using our deep lung delivery technology.